VA Loans For Manufactured Homes: What They Are and How They Work

 How to use a VA loan to buy a manufactured home

-To get a VA loan for a manufactured home, it must be attached to land.
+To get a VA loan for a manufactured home, it must be attached to land that you own.
 By itself, a manufactured home is considered personal property similar to a car.
-However, once the home is permanently affixed to the land, it becomes eligible for VA financing.
+However, once the home is permanently attached to land, it’s eligible for VA financing.
 A VA loan can finance the purchase or refinance of both the home and the land, as well as the improvements necessary to meet VA manufactured home foundation requirements.

 1. Buy a manufactured home and put it on land you already own Maybe you own the perfect lot that’s ready to add a home.
-A VA loan can be used to finance the cost of the home plus any improvements you might need to bring electricity and water to the lot.
-Applicable funding fees can be rolled into the loan balance.
+You can use a VA loan to finance the cost of the home plus any improvements needed to bring electricity and water to the lot.
+You can also roll VA funding fees into the loan balance.

-2. Purchase a manufactured home and land at the same time If you want to buy land and a manufactured home together, a VA loan can cover the land purchase as well as site preparation expenses for the home to be permanently anchored to your land.
-Expenses that are eligible for financing include the cost to transport and assemble the home at the new site.
+2. Purchase a manufactured home and land at the same time If you want to buy land and a manufactured home together, a VA loan may cover the land purchase and site preparation expenses for the home to be permanently anchored to your land.
+You can also finance the cost of transporting and assembling the home at the new site.

-3. Refinance a manufactured home to put on a lot you purchase If you own a manufactured home that’s on leased or rented land, you may be considering buying your own lot.
-Once you find the perfect plot of land, the manufactured home can be transported to the new site and permanently attached, using a VA loan to buy the land and move the manufactured home.
+3. Refinance a manufactured home to put on a lot you purchase If you own a manufactured home that’s on rented land, consider buying your own lot.
+Once you find the perfect plot, the manufactured home can be transported to the new site and permanently attached, using a VA loan to buy the land and move the manufactured home.
 The proceeds of the VA loan can also be used to pay off some (or all) of the balance of any existing manufactured home loan.

 Am I eligible for a VA loan for a manufactured home?

 Credit score requirements may be more stringent because VA-approved lenders consider manufactured homes a slightly riskier investment.
-Lenders may require less total debt compared to your income, a measure more commonly referred to as your debt-to-income ratio or DTI.
+Lenders may require less total debt compared with your income, a measure more commonly referred to as your debt-to-income ratio (DTI).

-The title company handling your refinance or purchase will have to record a document called an affidavit of affixture to meet VA manufactured home guidelines.
-The affidavit of affixture proves the property is attached to land you own in accordance with local building, wind and VA overturn requirements.
+The title company handling your refinance or purchase must record a document called an affidavit of affixture to meet VA manufactured home guidelines.
+The affidavit of affixture proves the property is attached to land you own and adheres to local building, wind and VA overturn requirements.
 The affidavit converts the manufactured home from personal property to “improved real estate” so you can close a VA loan.

 Loan terms for VA loans for manufactured homes